Incarceration in the United States: Privatization

-Prior to the 1980s, private prisons did not exist in the U.S. During the 1980s, as a result of the war on drugs by the Reagan Administration, the number of people incarcerated rose.
+Before the 1980s, private prisons did not exist in the U.S. During the 1980s, as a result of the war on drugs by the Reagan Administration, the number of people incarcerated rose.
 This created a demand for more prison space.
 The result was the development of privatization and the for-profit prison industry.

-A 1998 study was performed using three comparable Louisiana medium security prisons, two of which were privately run by different corporations and one of which was publicly run.
+A 1998 study was conducted in three comparable Louisiana medium-security prisons, two of which were privately run by different corporations, and one was publicly run.
 The data from this study suggested that the privately run prisons operated more cost-effectively without sacrificing the safety of inmates and staff.
 The study concluded that both privately run prisons had a lower cost per inmate, a lower rate of critical incidents, a safer environment for employees and inmates, and a higher proportional rate of inmates who completed basic education, literacy, and vocational training courses.
 However, the publicly run prison outperformed the privately run prisons in areas such as experiencing fewer escape attempts, controlling substance abuse through testing, offering a wider range of educational and vocational courses, and providing a broader range of treatment, recreation, social services, and rehabilitative services.